Save Money on Air Tickets and Make Your Trip More Affordable

 - As a last resort, airlines will sometimes open up a few unsold seats to frequent fliers at the last minute (about 10 days in advance).
 This is iffy,so be prepared to pay for your ticket.

-With a little work, you can keep the cost of flying down!
+With a little work, you can save money on air and keep the cost of flying down!